The Debate Over Understanding in AI's Large Language Models

 As impressive as they are, state-of-the-art LLMs remain susceptible to brittleness and unhumanlike errors.
-However, the observation that such networks improve significantly as their number of parameters and size of training corpora are scaled up \cite{wei2022emergent} has led some in the field to claim that LLMs---perhaps in a multi-modal version---will lead to human-level understanding, given sufficiently large networks and training datasets.
+However, the observation that such networks improve significantly as their number of parameters and size of training corpora are scaled up \cite{wei2022emergent} has led some in the field to claim that LLMs---perhaps in a multi-modal version---will lead to human-level intelligence and understanding, given sufficiently large networks and training datasets.
 A new AI mantra has emerged: ``Scale is all you need.'' \cite{defreitas2022tweet,dimakis2022tweet}.
-Or put in more traditional terms, knowledge and understanding may be more closely related than we might have once thought.

 Such claims are emblematic of one side of the stark debate in the AI research community on how to view LLMs.
 One faction argues that these networks truly understand language and can perform reasoning in a general way (though ``not yet'' at the level of humans).
 For example, Google's LaMDA system, which was pre-trained on text and then fine-tuned on dialogue \cite{thoppilan2022lamda}, is sufficiently convincing as a conversationalist that it convinced one AI researcher that such systems ``in a very real sense understand a wide range of concepts'' \cite{aguera2021understand} and are even ``making strides towards consciousness'' \cite{aguera2022consciousness}.
 Another machine language expert sees LLMs as a canary in the coal mine of general human-level AI: ``There is a sense of optimism that we are starting to see the emergence of knowledge-imbued systems that have a degree of general intelligence'' \cite{manning2022understanding}.
+Another group argues that LLMs ``likely capture important aspects of meaning, and moreover work in a way that approximates a compelling account of human cognition in which meaning arises from conceptual role'' \cite{piantasodi2022meaning}.
 Those who reject such claims are criticized for promoting ``AI denialism'' \cite{aguera2022behave}.